ehsan-lari/pyro101/README.md

 # pyro101
-Learning Pyro library for probabilistic ML and FL
+Self-learning probabilistic AI with Pyro and PyTorch